 We expect all staff, members of the governing body, volunteers and visitors to share this commitment.

-Our Head Teacher, Caroline Ryder, is the Designated Safeguarding Lead and works closely with the staff team, particularly Mrs Darton, who is her Deputy Safeguarding Lead.
+Our Executive Head Teacher, Adam Cooper, is the Designated Safeguarding Lead and works closely with the staff team, particularly Miss Harrison, who is his Deputy Safeguarding Lead.

 This means she: